 The month of October has many of us embracing all things spooky.
 Instead of trading ghost stories, we’re going to share a list of scary and surprising small business stats.
 But don’t worry, we’ve got solutions on how to make sure they don’t haunt your business success story.

 79% of employees that leave a job cite a lack of recognition and appreciation as the key reason for quitting.

 Learn from this small business stat: If you work with either internal team members or external contractors, let them know you appreciate their hard work and contributions.

 Having happy employees who enjoy coming to work and feel their contributions are recognized will work harder than those who don’t.

 From a simple thank you to an unexpected gift, make sure your team knows they are valuable.

 543,000 new businesses are started every month.

-This is both exciting and a little scary.
-It’s inspiring to see businesses getting off the ground, but it’s another reminder that there’s a lot of competition out there.
+This stat is exciting and a little scary.
+It’s inspiring to see so many businesses launching, but it’s another reminder there’s a lot of competition out there.

 Learn from this small business stat: Focus on customer service.
-This makes your small business stand out from the competition.
-It also reminds your customers why they work with you and not your competition.
+Exceptional customer service can make your small business stand out from the crowd.
+It will also serve as a constant reminder of why your customers work with you and not your competition.

 Need some ideas?
 Here are a few easy and impactful ways to show your customers you appreciate them.